 - Warden and chaplain visit – The warden and the state-appointed chaplain visit with the inmate and stay until the end of the execution.

-- Inmate makes final preparations – In some states, male inmates are given a fresh pair of pants and a shirt, female inmates a dress, and the prisoner is allowed to shower before getting dressed.
+- In some states, an inmate makes final preparations – In some states, male inmates are given a fresh pair of pants and a shirt, female inmates a dress, and the prisoner is allowed to shower before getting dressed.
 In other states, the inmate must remove all outer clothing.

-- Heart monitor is connected – The inmate is connected to an electrocardiogram (EKG) machine, which will be monitored for flat line to determine when the heart stops and death has occurred.
+- A heart monitor is connected – The inmate is connected to an electrocardiogram (EKG) machine, which will be monitored for the flat line to determine when the heart stops, and death has occurred.

-Once the inmate is dressed, he or she waits in the death-watch cell with a spiritual advisor until the warden gives the signal to bring the prisoner to the execution chamber.
+Once the inmate is dressed, they wait in the death-watch cell with a spiritual advisor until the warden gives the signal to bring the prisoner to the execution chamber.
 The prisoner is brought to the chamber just a few minutes before the scheduled execution.

 Witnessing the Execution

 Executions in the United States were once a public spectacle, and the tradition persisted well into the first half of the 20th century.
 According to the book “The Last Public Execution in America” by Perry T. Ryan, the final public execution performed in the United States was that of a man in Kentucky, who was publicly hanged in 1936.
 Thousands of people came from several states to gather around the gallows and watch the execution.
 In some states, admission was charged.